davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 [@fig:context] nucleated along this inflection during the early Miocene [@Saleeby2016].

-These exhumed batholithic rocks form the regional upper plate above a polyphase low-angle fault system, interpreted as the extensionally remobilized shallow subduction megathrust.
-Franciscan-affinity, mainly metaclastic rocks were underplated beneath this tectonic surface in the Late Cretaceous [@Malin1995;
+These exhumed batholithic rocks form the upper plate above a polyphase low-angle extensional fault system, remobilized along the former shallow subduction megathrust in the late Cretaceous.
+Franciscan-affinity, mainly metaclastic rocks were underplated beneath this tectonic surface [@Malin1995;
 @Barth2003; @Saleeby2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012;
 @Chapman2016b].
 These subduction channel schists are exposed in a series of tectonic windows [@fig:context] and encase blocks and nappes of